Board of Directors

 Senator (retired) Vernon White holds a Doctorate in Police Leadership from Charles Sturt University, a Master of Arts in Conflict Analysis and Management from Royal Roads University, a Bachelor of Arts in Sociology and Psychology from Acadia University, is a graduate from the National Executive Institute-FBI, has extensive education at managerial and investigational levels within the Royal Canadian Mounted Police, is a graduate of the RCMP Training Academy.

 Senator White has worked with the RCMP, moving from Constable to Assistant Commissioner.
-He has served in Newfoundland and Labrador, Nova Scotia, Ontario and spent almost 19 years in the Arctic.
+He has served in Newfoundland and Labrador, Nova Scotia, and Ontario, and spent almost 19 years in the Arctic.
 He was Chief of Police for Durham as well as Ottawa.

 Mr. White has received a number of commendations over the years, including a Commissioners Commendation, a Queen’s Jubilee Medal, and a United Way Community Builder of the Year Award.